himanshusankhala04/RestaurantWebApp/README.md

 # RestaurantWebApp
-It is developed using Springboot and Angulart=
+It is developed using Springboot and Angular